 Principal Investigator - Brett Q. Ford

-Brett is an assistant professor of psychology at the University of Toronto and the director of the Affective Science & Health Laboratory.
+Brett is an associate professor of psychology at the University of Toronto and the director of the Affective Science & Health Laboratory.
 She completed her doctoral training in social-personality from the University of California, Berkeley after receiving her B.A. in psychology and M.A. in social-personality psychology from Boston College.

 Brett’s research examines what people believe about emotions and how people manage their emotions.
 Her research uses multi-method and interdisciplinary approaches to consider the benefits and the costs of striving to feel good.